sentenial/gatekeeper-swagger/README.md

 # gatekeeper-swagger
-The Swagger Spec for the reachability service.
-This is needed when you are servicing bank accounts for instant payments.
+The Swagger Spec for the secruity service.
+Interacting with the oauth endpoints for example.